Sarga 79 Hero

 अयोध्याकाण्ड

-At dawn on the fourteenth day, the king-makers (those authorized to proclaim and consecrate a ruler) assemble and urge Bharata to accept immediate kingship, stressing the danger of a leaderless realm after Daśaratha’s death and the availability of coronation materials.
-Bharata, steadfast in vow, circumambulates the abhiṣeka articles and rejects their proposal on grounds of dynastic propriety: kingship belongs to the eldest, Rāma.
-He proposes a reversal of roles—he will endure forest life for fourteen years while Rāma is installed as king.
-Bharata orders practical preparations: marshal a fourfold army, carry the consecration implements before them, and have artisans level and align roads, with guards skilled in assessing difficult terrain.
-The people and council respond with auspicious acclaim, invoking Lakṣmī upon Bharata for his intention to bestow the kingdom on the rightful heir; tears of joy mark collective relief.
-The sarga thus fuses constitutional legitimacy, ritual readiness (abhiṣeka), and logistical statecraft into a single ethical declaration: authority is validated by renunciation and fidelity to dharma rather than by opportunity.
+At dawn on the fourteenth day, the king-makers—those empowered to proclaim and consecrate a ruler—assemble and urge Bharata to accept the throne at once.
+They warn of the peril of a realm without a leader after Daśaratha’s death and note that the abhiṣeka (anointing and coronation) materials are ready.
+Bharata, unwavering in his vow, reverently circumambulates the abhiṣeka articles and refuses their proposal, declaring that by the rightful order of the dynasty kingship belongs to the eldest, Rāma.
+He even proposes a reversal of roles: he will endure forest life for fourteen years while Rāma is installed as king.
+He then commands practical preparations—muster the fourfold army, carry the consecration implements before them, and have artisans level and align the roads, with guards skilled in judging difficult terrain.
+The people and council acclaim him auspiciously, invoking Lakṣmī upon Bharata for his resolve to hand the kingdom to the rightful heir; tears of joy mark the shared relief.
+Thus the sarga joins legitimacy, ritual readiness, and statecraft in one ethical declaration: authority is proven by renunciation and fidelity to dharma, not by opportunity.

 Shlokas